CTSRD-CHERI/cheribsd-getting-started/README.md

 ## Acknowledgements

-The authors gratefully acknowledge Jessica Clarke (University of Cambridge), George Neville-Neil (MSB Associates), and Konrad Witaszczy (University of Cambridge)
+The authors gratefully acknowledge Brian Campbell (University of Edinburgh), Jessica Clarke (University of Cambridge),
+George Neville-Neil (MSB Associates), and Konrad Witaszczy (University of Cambridge) for their contributions to this document.

 This work was supported by the Innovate UK project Digital Security by Design (DSbD) Technology Platform Prototype, 105694.